minenwerfer/braun/README.md

 ## Introduction

-Braun is a lightweight Webpack loader that makes it possible to serve icons statically on demand.
+Braun is a Vite/Webpack plugin that makes it possible to serve icons statically on demand.
 It searches for icons names in modules source code and moves them to a static folder during the build time.
 All design credits goes to [Iconscout](https://github.com/iconscout/unicons).

 ## Advantages